01Space/RP2040-1.14LCD/README.md

 # If you select the sx127x module version, the SD card read / write function will not be supported

+# programming in micropython

+To program the Raspberry Pi Pico using Micropython, you can either use:
+1. Thonny IDE
+2. uPyCraft IDE

+But before getting started with Raspberry Pi Pico, you have to install MicroPython on Raspberry Pi Pico Board.

+Installing MicroPython on Raspberry Pi Pico
+1. Push and hold the BOOTSEL button on the Pico, & then immediately connect the Pico Board to your computer using a micro USB cable.
+Release BOOTSEL once the drive RPI-RP2 appears on your computer.

+2. Open the RPI-RP2 drive that appears in the Drives tab.

+3. Download the MicroPython UF2 file (https://micropython.org/download/rp2-pico/)

+4. Drag and drop the UF2 file onto the RPI-RP2 drive.
+The Raspberry Pi Pico with RPwill reboot and will now run MicroPython.

+# Getting Started with Raspberry Pi Pico using MicroPython on Thonny IDE
+1. Now let us get started with Raspberry Pi Pico using MicroPython on Thonny IDE.
+First you have to download Thonny from the https://thonny.org/

+2. Connect the Raspberry Pi Pico to your computer.
+Then from Thonny go to Tools > Options and click on the Interpreter tab.
+From the interpreter dropdown list, select MicroPython (Raspberry Pi Pico).
+The port dropdown menu can be left to automatically detect the Pico.
+Click Ok to close.

+3. When you plugin the pico Board, a firmware installation tab will appear for raspberry pi pico.
+Click on Install & some files will be downloaded.

+4. After successful installation, the MicroPython version and Raspberry board will appear in the Python Shell.
+To test we can write a quick print function to say “Hello World”.
+Press Enter to run the code.
+You will get Hello World as a response.

 # General Flashing Instructions:

 # Using arduinocore mbed